Instructors are listed ALPHABETICALLY by FIRST NAME. Not all are teaching this Fall, but many have created our “on-demand” videos.

-Haley is a 3rd year film student at the University of Windsor.
-She has had experience working in multiple different film related jobs such as working as a photographer, a video editor, graphic design artist, and has been involved in various productions for school projects.
+Haley is a 3rd-year film student at the University of Windsor.
+She has had experience working in multiple different film-related jobs such as working as a photographer, a video editor, graphic design artist, and has been involved in various productions for school projects.
 This is Haley’s second year working for the film camp and she is excited to be able to teach classes online as well as be able to adapt to the zoom platform.
-Haley has free lessons here.

 Instructor: Jakob Skrzypa

 Jakob has written and directed over thirty shorts as part of the comedy duo Fun Uncle, these films have earned him various festival awards.
-Additionally, he has worked on major television productions including the long running CBS’ reality series Survivor, Adult Swim’s Decker, Big Brother Canada, as an editor for NYC based Troma Entertainment (Lloyd Kaufman, The Toxic Avenger) and the award-winning Comedy Central series Nathan for You.
-Jakob’s free lessons can be viewed here.
+Additionally, he has worked on major television productions including the long-running CBS reality series Survivor, Adult Swim’s Decker, Big Brother Canada, as an editor for NYC-based Troma Entertainment (Lloyd Kaufman, The Toxic Avenger) and the award-winning Comedy Central series Nathan for You.

 Instructor: Kirsteen Navarro (Class dates TBA)